microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationProxyApplicationConnectorGroup.md

 ### -ObjectId
 The unique application Id for the application the Connector group will be assigned to.
-This can be found using the Get-EntraBetaApplication command.
+The application ID can be found using the Get-EntraBetaApplication command.

 ```yaml
 Type: String